RGU-Computing/NeuReg/README.md

 # 🧠 NeuReg: Neuro-Symbolic QA Generation from Regulatory Compliance

 **NeuReg** is a neuro-symbolic QA generation framework that transforms complex regulatory documents into intelligent and explainable question–answering systems.
-It integrates ontology-guided knowledge graphs (KGs) with large language models (LLMs) to generate high-quality, semantically grounded QA pairs—combining structured symbolic knowledge with generative language capabilities.
+It seamlessly integrates ontology-guided knowledge graphs (KGs) and regulatory text chunks to generate high-quality, semantically grounded QA pairs.
+By combining structured symbolic knowledge from domain ontologies with the contextual richness of unstructured policy text, NeuReg enables accurate, diverse, and interpretable QA generation using large language models (LLMs).

 ---